torte71/tmteststuff/rk3328-roc-cc_dts.md

 ## Different versions

 There are 3 different versions of Sovol's dtb-file (my patched one not included):
-- The ones from armbian-update.deb and klipad50-20231229 are working and almost identical (the one from armbian-update.deb allows a slightly lower cpu voltage.
+- The ones from armbian-update.deb and klipad50-20231229 are working and almost identical (the one from armbian-update.deb allows a slightly lower cpu voltage).
 - The ones from klipad50-20230904 are *wrong* (e.g. missing WiFi).
 Seems that Sovol used a wrong file in that image.
 - The klipad images come with an additional dtb directory, which is not used by the system.